sudhamsusrimathirumala/OTA-Cheshire-Management-Platform/docs/firestore_cleanup.md

-# Firestore deterministic cleanup
+# Firestore Deterministic Cleanup

-Phase 2A adds a development-only cleanup planner for deterministic schema maintenance.
-It is separate from normal application startup and from the older Firestore migration.
-It never creates or deletes documents.
+The repository contains a development-only cleanup planner and guarded apply flow.
+This document summarizes its implementation.
+Operational cautions and all database tools are documented in [Firestore operations](FIRESTORE_OPERATIONS.md).

-## Running the planner
+## Entry Point

 ```powershell
 flutter run -t lib/firestore_cleanup_main.dart
 ```

-`Generate Cleanup Plan` reads the seven audited collections and creates a dry-run plan.
-It does not write to Firestore.
-Plan JSON separates automatic field updates and deletions from unresolved content or relationship decisions.
+`Generate Cleanup Plan` reads the seven application collections and produces a deterministic JSON plan without writing.
+The plan separates approved field updates/deletions from unresolved content and relationship decisions.

-The `enableFirestoreCleanupApply` constant controls whether live apply is available.
-The developer must also review the plan and type `APPLY OTA FIRESTORE CLEANUP` exactly. `Apply Cleanup` remains disabled until those conditions are met and the current plan has operations with no failed preconditions.
+The source currently has `enableFirestoreCleanupApply = true`.
+Live apply also

-## Deterministic scope
+requires:

-The planner can:
+- the exact text `APPLY OTA FIRESTORE CLEANUP`;

-- remove `startTime`, `endTime`, and explicitly-null optional class fields after validating the canonical recurring schedule fields;
+- a non-empty plan for `ota-management-platform`;
-- set `resourceSection` to `general`, normalize known category variants, backfill the two approved missing resource types, move a non-empty legacy `url` into an empty `linkUrl`, and remove deterministic legacy/null URL fields;
+- no failed operation preconditions; and
-- remove an explicitly-null student profile `selfUserId`.
+- a final confirmation dialog.

-It preserves timestamps, schedule minutes, publication/archive state, student ages, guardian relationships, content, event relationships, and compatibility event fields.
-Ambiguous relationships and placeholder-looking content remain in the plan's unresolved section.
+## Scope and Safety

-## Apply and failure behavior
+The planner performs deterministic canonicalization such as removing validated legacy schedule fields, normalizing General Resource fields/categories, moving legacy resource `url` to `linkUrl` where safe, and removing an explicitly null student `selfUserId`.

-Immediately before writing, every affected document is re-read.
-A stable full-document fingerprint and every planned field precondition must still match.
+It does not create or delete documents.
+It does not invent guardian, event, or resource relationships, and it does not rewrite ambiguous or placeholder content.

-All affected documents are validated before the first write begins.
-Apply uses targeted `update` calls and `FieldValue.delete()` inside one-document batches, which keeps every batch safely below Firestore's limit and allows an exact failed collection/document ID to be reported.
-Processing stops after the first failed batch.
+Immediately before writing, the service rereads every affected document and verifies full-document fingerprints and planned preconditions.
+All documents are validated before the first write.
+Apply uses targeted updates and `FieldValue.delete()`, stops on the exact failed document, and runs the read-only audit again after a successful apply.

-After a successful apply, the Phase 1 read-only audit runs again.
-The result JSON records before/after issue totals and remaining warning/error findings.
+No filesystem backup is required by this tool.
+Apply is intended only for an explicitly reviewed plan and should not be exposed in production navigation.